Booked Out is a speakers agency for writers, artists and thinkers. More »

 I am very passionate about getting the message across to kids that they have the potential to do anything they set out to achieve, especially kids from lower socio-economic backgrounds.
 I know what it’s like to come from an area where the odds are stacked against you when you want to go down a creative path.

 I knew from a young age that I wanted to do something creative with my life but I had no one in my life to support me or inform me on my quest.
-I was bullied quite badly in high school because I didn’t have the same interests as the rest of the girls my age, and it took me a long time before I realised that it was up to me to ignore the naysayers and negativity and just forge ahead with my dreams.
+I was bullied in high school and it took me a long time to realise that it was up to me to ignore the naysayers and negativity and forge ahead with my dreams.
 I wish someone had come to my school or my area and told me back then that it was ok to be different and to believe in myself, despite what anyone else said or did.

-Over the past twelve years I’ve worked professionally as a full-time writer and performer on some of Australia’s best-loved television comedy programs including Skithouse, Comedy Inc – The Late Shift, The Librarians, Rove Live, Offspring and Flipside.
-I’ve also written, performed and directed numerous award-winning Melbourne Comedy Festival, and Fringe Festival, shows such as Footy Chicks, Halo Dolly, The Debutante Diaries and Livin’ the Dream.
+Over the past twelve years I’ve worked professionally as a full-time writer and performer on some of Australia’s best-loved television comedy programs including Skithouse, Comedy Inc – The Late Shift, The Librarians, Mr & Mrs Murder and Offspring.
+I’ve also written, performed and directed numerous award-winning Melbourne Comedy Festival shows including Footy Chicks, Halo Dolly and Plus One.